-Figure 20.
+Figure 24.
 Mounting the center- and side-mount brackets

-- See Sensor Mounting and Mechanical Alignment on p.
-31 for additional mounting recommendations. - The machine interface connector ends of both sensors must point in the same direction. - The sensors are designed to be mounted with up to 910 mm of unsupported distance between brackets when they are subject to shock or vibration. - Loosely mount the brackets to the desired surface using the supplied M5 bolts and nuts, or user-supplied hardware. - A simple "L" mounting bracket can be created by disassembling the EZLSA-MBK-11 and only using the mounting flange. - See Optional Mounting Brackets on p.
-64 for mounting bracket dimensions.
+- See Sensor Mounting and Mechanical Alignment on page 41 for additional mounting recommendations. - The machine interface connector ends of both sensors must point in the same direction. - Emitters and Receivers 980 mm and longer may include an EZLSA-MBK-12 center-mount bracket5 for center support, depending on the model. - The sensors are designed to be mounted with up to 910 mm of unsupported distance between brackets when they are subject to shock or vibration. - Loosely mount the brackets to the desired surface using the supplied M5 bolts and nuts, or user-supplied hardware. - See Optional Mounting Brackets on page 95 for mounting bracket dimensions.

 - 1. From a common point of reference (ensuring the calculated minimum safety distance), measure to locate the emitter and receiver in the same plane, with their midpoints directly opposite each other, and locate and drill mounting holes if necessary. - 2.
 Attach the mounting flange of the EZLSA-MBK-12 to the mounting holes (back-mount only). - 3.
 Remove the channel nuts from the EZLSA-MBK-12 clamp and slide them into the side mounting channel.
 A small piece of adhesive tape can be use to temporarily location the nuts within the channel. - 4.
 Position the emitter and receiver and re-assemble the clamp to the channel nuts.
 Tighten when the sensor is properly located. - 5.
 Rotate sensor(s) so that the windows directly face each other.
 Tighten the screw. - 6.
 Measure from a reference plane, for example, a level building floor, to the same point(s) on the emitter and receiver to verify their mechanical alignment.
-Use a carpenter's level, a plumb bob, or the optional LAT-1 Laser Alignment Tool (see Alignment Aids on p.
-67) or check the diagonal distances between the sensors, to achieve mechanical alignment. - 7.
+Use a carpenter's level, a plumb bob, or the optional LAT-1 Laser Alignment Tool (see Alignment Aids on page 97) or check the diagonal distances between the sensors, to achieve mechanical alignment. - 7.
 Temporarily tighten all fasteners that allow for adjustment.
-Final alignment procedures are explained in Initial Checkout Procedure on p.
-34.
+Final alignment procedures are explained in Initial Checkout Procedure on page 47.

-5.2.4 EZLSA-MBK-16 Side-Mount Bracket
+5.2.4 Optional EZLSA-MBK-16 Side-Mount Bracket